 After activation, they proliferate and differentiate into cytotoxic T lymphocytes.
 It eliminates virus-infected cells, tumour or cancerous cells and also foreign grafts, etc.

-Another type of T cells known as the regulatory T cell, regulates the immune response produced.
+Another type of T cells known as the regulatory T cell, functions as the regulators of immune responses.

 The memory T cells are antigen-specific T cells which have a longer life span.
 They play a key role in rapid immune response on the re-exposure of an infectious agent.
 They are responsible for the secondary response.